GSCloud/lasagna/TECHNICAL_DETAILS_EN.md

 Tesseract login is based solely on the **Google OAuth 2.0** client right now.
 When the user logs in, a special encrypted cookie - a master key - is created and set via HTTPS protocol.
 This cookie is protected from tampering and its parameters can be modified in the administration panel, or remotely via authenticated API calls.
 There is no database of connections or authenticated users at all.
 The default login URL is **/login** and the default logout URL is **/logout**.

+To display the structure of the unencrypted master key, run the following command:

+`./cli.sh app 'dump($app->getIdentity())'`

+More detailed information can be obtained this way:

+`./cli.sh app 'dump($app->getCurrentUser())'`

+*Note: These commands will always return an "XX" string for the country code as this information is acquired from the Cloudflare custom header.*

 ### Permissions